IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Host: server.example.com
 ```

-If the user grants the access request, the Authorization Server directs the user agent to the Authorization Clients redirect URI with the authorization response parameter in the *application/x-www-form-urlencoded* format.
+If the access request is granted (by the user or some other access policy), the Authorization Server issues an authorization code.
+The Authorization server SHALL direct the user agent to the Authorization Clients redirect URI with the authorization response parameter in the *application/x-www-form-urlencoded* format.
 The response parameter SHALL be as follows:

 - *code* (REQUIRED): The authorization code generated by the Authorization Server.